-Bigger, louder and considerably less charming than its predecessor, long-deferred sequel “The Legend of Zorro” gets by mostly on dazzling stunt work and the pleasure of seeing its glamorous leads back in cape and gown.
-Still, there are enough crowd-pleasing moments amid the frenetic action to carve out plenty of dollar signs internationally.
+Bigger, louder and considerably less charming than its predecessor, long-deferred sequel “The Legend of Zorro” gets by mostly on dazzling stunt work and the pleasure of seeing its dashing and glamorous leads back in cape and gown.
+Coming seven years after “The Mask of Zorro,” which generated $251 million worldwide, pic also evokes unflattering memories of the bloated bigscreen “The Wild Wild West,” and by introducing a kid into the swashbuckling at times risks devolving into outright silliness.
+Still, there are enough crowd-pleasing moments amid the frenetic action — coupled with goodwill toward the 1998 adventure — to carve out plenty of dollar signs internationally.

 Picking up in 1850, the people of California are “poor and desperate,” hoping that a charismatic action hero can help rescue them.
 In short, nothing much has changed.

 Eager to become the 31st U.S. state through one of those special elections for which Californians are renowned, Don Alejandro de la Vega (Antonio Banderas) leaps into battle as the masked hero Zorro to thwart an attempt to steal the ballots, in the movie’s first and best sequence.

 Roughly a decade has passed since the original, and Alejandro’s dual life is taking a toll on his marriage to Elena (Catherine Zeta-Jones), as well as his relationship with young son Joaquin (Adrian Alonso), who worships Zorro without knowing dad’s secret identity.
 After Alejandro is asked to choose between his responsibilities to the people and his family, the couple abruptly splits — a rather convoluted attempt to break them apart, then create obstacles for them to overcome to get back together.